List of informally named dinosaurs: Kunmingosaurus

 "Kunmingosaurus" is an informally named primitive sauropod which lived during the Early Jurassic.
-Its fossils were found in Yunnan Province, China in 1954.
+Its fossils were found in Yunnan, China in 1954.
 The type and only species is "Kunmingosaurus wudingensis", invalidly coined by Zhao in 1985.
 It is known from fossils found in the Fengjiahe Formation (or the Lower Lufeng Series), including pelvic, hind limb, and vertebral material.

 L

 Lancanjiangosaurus

 "Lancanjiangosaurus" (alternative spelling "Lanchanjiangosaurus"; meaning "Lancangjiang lizard", named after the Lancangjiang River of China) is the informal name given to an as yet undescribed genus of sauropod dinosaur from the Middle Jurassic.
-The "type species", "L. cachuensis", was coined by Zhou in 1985, but remains a nomen nudum.
+The "type species", "L. cachuensis", was coined by Zhou in 1983, but remains a nomen nudum.
 It is known from the Dapuka Group of Tibet.

 Lijiagousaurus

 "Lijiagousaurus" (meaning "Lijiagou lizard") is the informal name given to an as yet undescribed genus of herbivorous iguanodontian dinosaur from the Late Cretaceous of what is now Sichuan, China.
 It has not been formally described yet, but the formal publication is forthcoming, from Chinese paleontologist Ouyang Hui.
-"Lijiagousaurus" was only briefly mentioned in the Chongqing Natural History Museum guidebook (2001) and is thus a nomen nudum.
+"Lijiagousaurus" was only briefly mentioned in the Chongqing Natural History Museum guidebook (2001) and is thus a nomen nudum.The holotype consists of hindlimb bones, a scapula, an ischium and other fragments.